 In 2011, the SNP formed a majority government - and did so under an electoral system that had been designed to result in coalitions.
 Parliament passed the largely unnoticed Scotland Act 2012 to implement Calman's recommendations, but all attention was directed to the independence referendum that the UK Government had no option but to concede to Scotland.
-The question was a simple one at London's insistence, and I think we were all staggered, both by the 85% turnout, and by the fact that 45% voted in favour of Scotland becoming an independent country - whatever that means.
+The question was a simple one at London's insistence, and there was a rather complacent expectation that Scots would vote solidly in favour of the Union.